paulrex/MRStackExample/README.md

 ### Model Layer

 Each resource we work with gets its own custom NSObject subclass.
-Currently, the app is incredibly simple and only shows a list of questions, so the only such object we have is SEQuestion.
+Currently, the app is incredibly simple and only shows a list of questions, so the only such object we have is ```SEQuestion```.

 We're using NSKeyValueCoding protocol methods within each NSObject subclass to handle parsing of JSON dictionary representations of the object.
 The specific methods I used (see code) result in an interface that centralizes parsing code and special cases (e.g. type-casting) in one place, while being robust to API changes.